vyrjana/python-api-documenter/README.md

 # python-api-documenter

+**NO LONGER UNDER ACTIVE DEVELOPMENT/MAINTENANCE**

 A package for conveniently generating documentation of a Python API through introspection.
-Used by the following projects:
+Previously used by the following projects:

 - [pyimpspec](https://github.com/vyrjana/pyimpspec)
 - [DearEIS](https://github.com/vyrjana/DearEIS)